Charlie Lazzaro: Early football

 Lazzaro started his junior football at the St Mary's Sporting Club in Geelong, where he played with long time friend and future AFL player Oliver Henry.
-Lazzaro attended school at The Geelong College in Geelong, where he played his Football in the APS school system.
+Lazzaro attended school at Geelong College in Newtown, where he played his Football in the APS school system.
 Lazzaro captained the Under 16 Victorian Country Team that played in Gold Coast in 2018.
+Lazzaro won Geelong College's Best and Fairest in year 10 and 11 before Covid-19 affected his draft year in year 12.
 He also played for the Geelong Falcons in the NAB League, where he totalled 8 games and an average of 20 disposals.
 It was stated Lazzaro could have gone as low as pick 70 or even below that, bolting to be selected with pick 36 at the 2020 AFL draft.